plblum/jivs/README.md

 let businessLogicErrors = myBusinessLogicValidation();	// you write this. if (status.doNotSave || businessLogicErrors) {
-  // Gather the issues found and deliver them to the client-side sendErrorsBack(vm.getIssuesFound(), businessLogicErrors); // you write sendErrorsBack() }
+  // Gather the issues found and deliver them to the client-side
+  // This should send back up to 2 lists: IssuesFound from Jivs and those from your code.
+  // On the client-side, we'll each list into Jivs differently, keep the lists separate. sendErrorsBack(vm.getIssuesFound(), businessLogicErrors); // you write sendErrorsBack() }
 else {